satyajitlion/GravLensing/Notes/The Math Behind Neural Networks and Keras.md

 - pick a subset of the training set and relabel it as `validation_dataset` **before** training.
 - this is the same thing as a "test dataset".
 - Note that the model will only be training on the training dataset but will be *tested* on the validation dataset.
+- Helps us see if the model is being overfit or underfit.
+-

 ***
 ### Tags: #NeuralNetworks #Keras